AnandChowdhary/deliverabilityguide.com/README.md

 - Reply rate: 30-40%

 ## Body content

+> **tl;dr:** Personalize the messaging, randomize the body content, and avoid spammy words, images, links, and attachments.

 Perhaps the most important part of your email is the body content.
 This is because mailbox providers are increasingly using machine learning to determine whether an email is spam or not, and the body content is one the most important factors in this decision.
 And of course, sending the right message to the right person is the most important part of your outbound strategy, if you can't control for the right time.